 The contents of this Web site and the resources linked to it are intended for educational and informational purposes only.
 Nothing you read on this Web site is meant to diagnose, substitute for, or otherwise replace actual face-to-face professional counseling.

 Discuss issues regarding alcohol and drug abuse and misuse, sex and safety.

-Do not be surprised if your child acts distant or remarkably antagonistic in the last weeks of living at home.
-Your child may be unconsciously attempting to make the separation easier for him/herself and for the family by acting in unlikable ways.
-Keep an open mind and know that by Thanksgiving time, you and your adult/child will most likely have a happy reunion.
+Do not be surprised if your student acts distant or remarkably antagonistic in the last weeks of living at home.
+Your child may be unconsciously attempting to make the separation easier for themselves and for the family by acting in unlikable ways.
+Keep an open mind and know that by Thanksgiving time, you and your student will most likely have a happy reunion.